ChrisW0lf/CL-EMEA25-LTRCCT-2813/flows/WebexConnect/Readme.md

 # Instructions

-Here you can find all necessary flows, bot corpora and their functions.
+Here you can find all necessary flows, a bot corpus and a .js file